“No good deed goes unpunished.”176Please respect copyright.PENANAXxvIJEMVDq

 They had driven for hours beyond the last checkpoint anyone would officially acknowledge.

 The highway thinned to a chalk track, then to open desert scored with tire marks that crossed and erased one another like unfinished arguments.
 No signage.
 No signal the guide trusted.
-Only the Dacia 1300 and the elderly man from the Foreign Office who had introduced himself in Erbil with dry ceremony:
+Only the Dacia 1300 and the elderly man from the Foreign Office who'd introduced himself in Erbil with dry ceremony:

 “Lord Eustace Boyle.
 Temporary assignment.
 And you will not use my name out here.”